ChrisThompsonDev/BohoCabinPizzaPortal/README.md

 ## Planned Updates
 ~~I will be updating this later with MediaQueries and a more flexible layout.
 I just wanted to get this live so that we could use it for our dinner this evening!~~

+UI improvements, including pictures instead of checkboxes.
+Similar to my [Animal Crossing App](https://github.com/ChrisThompsonDev/acnhMusicTracker)

+Adding user logins so we do not have to pass around the tablet.

+Adding an order progress tracker for each user.